World Professional Match-play Championship

 The World Professional Match-play Championship was a professional snooker tournament established in 1952 as an alternative to the professional World Snooker Championship by some of the professional players, following a dispute with the Billiards Association and Control Council, the sport's governing body.
-Fred Davis won the first five editions of the tournament, but didn't participate in 1957, when John Pulman won.
+Fred Davis won the first five editions of the tournament, but did not participate in 1957, when John Pulman won.
 After this, the event was discontinued due to a decline in the popularity of snooker.

 A tournament with the same name was staged in 1976.
 Eddie Charlton promoted the event in Melbourne with World Professional Billiards and Snooker Association (WPBSA) approval.
 Charlton defeated Ray Reardon 31–24 in the final.
 The events from 1952 to 1957 are now regarded as editions of the world championships, but the 1976 one is not.

 Background and 1950s tournaments

 Snooker was developed in the late 19th century by British Army soldiers stationed in India.
 Professional English billiards player and billiard hall manager Joe Davis had noticed the increasing popularity of snooker compared to billiards in the 1920s, and with Birmingham-based billiards equipment manager Bill Camkin, persuaded the Billiards Association and Control Council (BACC) to recognise an official professional snooker championship in the 1926–27 season.
 In 1927, the final of the first professional snooker championship was held at Camkin's Hall; Davis won the tournament by beating Tom Dennis in the final.
 The annual competition was not titled the World Championship until 1935, but the 1927 tournament is now referred to as the first World Snooker Championship.

 In 1952, the World Professional Match-play Championship was created following a dispute between the Professional Billiards Players' Association (PBPA) and the BACC.
 In response to player complaints that the BACC was taking too large a percentage of income from the tournament, the BACC claimed that the championship "has always been, and in theory is to be, regarded as an affair of honour and a test of merit", and that "every effort is made to arrange terms advantageous to the professionals competing in the championship, compatible with securing an equitable return for the promoters of it, the B.A.& C.C."
 The PBPA members established an alternative competition which became known as the World Professional Match-play Championship, and which was perceived by most snooker followers as the genuine title competition.
 Editions of the World Professional Match-play Championship are now recognised as official world championships.